eth-cscs/stackinator/readme.md

 A tool for building a scientific software stack from a receipe for vClusters on CSCS' Alps infrastructure.

+## Bootstrapping
+Use the `bootstrap.sh` script to install the necessary dependencies.
+The dependencies are going to be installed under the `external` directory on the root directory of the project.

 ## Basic usage

 The tool generates the make files and spack configurations that build the spack environments that are packaged together in the spack stack.